hoangsvit/eplus.dev/cm05fspwl00090al77hav7bb3.md

 **Check my progress**

-6. To remove the filter, at the top, click **Data &gt; Remove filter**.
+6. To remove the filter, at the top, click **Data > Remove filter**.

 ### Create a filter view

 1. Select cell A1.

-2. At the top, click **Data &gt; + Create a filter view**.
+2. At the top, click **Data > + Create a filter view**.

 3. To filter out cinnamon buns, select the filter icon in cell A1, and then follow the previous process.

-4. To save the filter view, click **Data &gt; View options &gt; Save view &gt; Save**.
+4. To save the filter view, click **Data > View options > Save view > Save**.

 Be sure to select the cell(s) before creating the filter view.